chenytpersonalpage/chenytpersonalpage.github.io/_pages/research.md

 - **[arXiv (submitted to HPCA)] [Gamify Stencil Dwarf on Cloud for Democratizing Scientific Computing](https://arxiv.org/pdf/2303.08365.pdf)**.
 Kun Li, Zhichun Li, <u>Yuetao Chen</u>, Zixuan Wang, Yiwei Zhang, Liang Yuan, Haipeng Jia, Yunquan Zhang, Ting Cao*, Mao Yang.
 - **[Submitted to PPoPP] Jigsaw: Toward Conflict-free Vectorized Stencil Computation by Tessellating Swizzled Registers**.
 Yiwei Zhang, Kun Li*, Liang Yuan, <u>Yuetao Chen</u>, Haipeng Jia, Yunquan Zhang, Ting Cao.

-#### **3. Mobile Platform Resource Scheduling**
-Advisor: Prof. Lei Liu | Institute of Computing Technology, Chinese Academy of Sciences

-It is called MobiRL, a reinforcement learning-based resource scheduler for mobile systems.
-It uses a DDPG model to dynamically adjust the upper and lower frequency limits of the CPU's different clusters and the GPU on mobile devices, in order to achieve the effect of simultaneously reducing frame loss rate and power consumption.

-- Implemented a resource scheduling framework for Android devices using the Deep Deterministic Policy Gradient (DDPG) model to optimize performance.
-- Designed a piecewise reward function that optimizes energy consumption while limiting frame loss rate, ensuring both efficient use of resources and a high-quality user experience.
-- Evaluated by the [OPPO](https://www.oppo.com/) development team, our MobiRL outperforms the current scheduler by reducing 38.1% frame loss rate and 3.1% power consumption.
-- **[Submitted to HPCA] An Intelligent Scheduling Approach on Mobile OS for Optimizing UI Smoothness and Power**.

 #### **4. Intelligent Resource Scheduling for Co-located Services**
 Advisor: Prof. Lei Liu | Institute of Computing Technology, Chinese Academy of Sciences